ankitrajsh/Perfect_Pose_Detection_Suggestion/README.md

-# 📸 PosePal – AI-Powered Pose & Outfit Assistant
+# 📸AI-Powered Pose Detection and Recomendation & Outfit Assistant

-PosePal is an AI-based assistant that helps users take the perfect photo by recommending context-aware poses, camera settings, and outfits based on their environment, lighting, and event type.
+Pose Detection and Recomendation is an AI-based assistant that helps users take the perfect photo by recommending context-aware poses, camera settings, and outfits based on their environment, lighting, and event type.
 It acts as a personal stylist and smart photographer combined into one intelligent application.

 ---